-A: Each share of Class A common stock, Series A Convertible Preferred Stock (voting on an as converted basis) and Class B Stock issued and outstanding as of the close of business on June 3, 2025 is entitled to vote on all items being voted on at the meeting, except that holders of Series A Convertible Preferred Stock may not participate in the vote for Proposal Four.
-You may vote all shares owned by you as of June 3, 2025, including (1) shares held directly in your name as the stockholder of record, and (2) shares held for you as the beneficial owner in street name through a broker, bank, trustee, or other nominee.
+A: Each share of Class A common stock, Series A Convertible Preferred Stock (voting on an as converted basis) and Class B common stock issued and outstanding as of the close of business on June 3, 2025 is entitled to vote on all items being voted on at the meeting, except that holders of Series A Convertible Preferred Stock may not participate in the vote for Proposal Four and, with respect to other proposals, may only vote the number of shares of Class A common stock into which their Series A Convertible Preferred Stock is convertible (assuming their shares of Series A Convertible Preferred Stock were converted on June 3, 2025), up to a maximum of 4.99% of Class A common stock outstanding on June 3, 2025.
+Except as described in the preceding sentence, you may vote all shares owned by you as of June 3, 2025, including (1) shares held directly in your name as the stockholder of record, and (2) shares held for you as the beneficial owner in street name through a broker, bank, trustee, or other nominee.